US STOCKS-Wall St set to open flat as Thursday's events in focus

 By Tanya Agrawal

-June 7 U.S. stocks looked set to open little changed on Wednesday as investors stayed away from making big bets ahead of major political and economic events expected on Thursday.
+June 7 (Reuters) - U.S. stocks looked set to open little changed on Wednesday as investors stayed away from making big bets ahead of major political and economic events expected on Thursday.

 General election in Britain, the European Central Bank's policy meeting and former FBI Director James Comey's testimony before a Senate panel could all weigh on investor sentiment.